Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 Caffeine is a stimulant consumed by roughly 80% of the world’s population.
 It is not only found in coffee - products such as tea, dark chocolate and energy drinks also contain caffeine in varying amounts.

-Caffeine reduces sleep pressure, which is what makes you feel sleepy.
+Caffeine reduces sleep pressure, which is what makes you feel sleepy at night.
 It has an average half-life of 5 hours.
 This means that 5 hours after consumption, half the caffeine you consumed is still in your body, keeping you alert and awake.

 The effect caffeine has on you will be individual and can vary quite a lot between people.